TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

   <p><strong>Figure 4:</strong> u-blox Module (red) vs High-end System (black) TEC Measurements</p>
 </div>

 &nbsp; &nbsp; &nbsp; &nbsp;Many of these modules feature fully integrated RF conditioning and digitization, receiving an RF signal and outputting structured data (E.g. RINEX, UBX).
 They include a complete RF chain with filters and low-noise amplifiers.
-Furthermore, additional breakout boards can be purchased to interface with the units, requiring minimal coding experience while being cost-friendly.
+Furthermore, additional breakout boards can be purchased to interface with the units, requiring minimal coding experience while being cost-friendly (~US $300).
 Dr. Coster specifically recommended a u-blox GNSS positioning chip as seen below.
 However, Team 6 is investigating alternative options to ensure the best RF module is implemented.

 &nbsp; &nbsp; &nbsp; &nbsp;Based on industry recommendations, design simplicity, and cost considerations, Team 6 has elected to implement a dedicated RF module in the prototype.